top of page

 4. Completing Postsecondary Education or Training: Every American should have the option to attend postsecondary education and receive the education and training needed for the quality jobs of today and tomorrow.

-5. Successfully Entering the Workforce: Anyone who wants a job should be able to get a job that allows them to support themselves and their families.
+5. Successfully Entering the Workforce: Anyone who wants a job should be able to get one that allows them to support themselves and their families.

 6. Keeping Kids on Track and Giving Them Second Chances: All youth and young adults should be safe from violent crime; and individuals who are confined should receive the education, training, and treatment they need for a second chance.

 4. EQUITY-DRIVEN: We believe that race should not predict one’s success.
-We believe success is an option for everyone and institutional and structural inequity must be eliminated.
+Success is an option for everyone, and institutional and structural inequity must be eliminated.

 6. SYSTEMS CHANGE: We believe in addressing inequity through changing core institutions that maintain systems of oppression and opportunity.